zng-ui/zng/TODO/_current.md

 * Merge.

 * Refactor transform and visibility changed events to only send one event per frame like INTERACTIVITY_CHANGED_EVENT.
-    - Test what happens when info is rebuild,.
+    - Test what happens when info is rebuild.
+    - Implement visibility event properties.

+* Move `child` and `children` from app to container.

 # Publish